 - AES/mm-10 Upon application for land use and construction permits from the County for the community park, the CCSD or its designee shall provide a comprehensive visual impact assessment of proposed buildings and associated structural improvements to the County of San Luis Obispo Department of Planning and Building for review and approval.
 Proposed structures shall comply with the following performance standards: - a.
-The proposed design shall include elements consistent with the rural character of Cambria. - b.
+The proposed design shall include elements consistent with the rural character of Cambria.

+- b.
 Colors and materials shall consist of earthtone, muted colors consistent with surrounding natural vegetation. - c.
-Roof materials shall be non-reflective. - AES/mm-11 Upon application for land use and construction permits from the County for the community park, the CCSD or its designee shall provide a security lighting plan showing shielded fixtures.
-Exterior lighting will go on at dusk and turn off when it's dark.
-There will be no night lighting.
-Lighting shall be limited to security lighting on the restroom, bridge, playground, and parking area.
-All exterior lighting shall be shielded and directed to the ground and shall not be directed towards the sky, a structure wall, or towards the property boundary.
+Roof materials shall be non-reflective. - AES/mm-11 Upon application for land use and construction permits from the County for the community park, the CCSD or its designee shall provide a security lighting plan showing shielded fixtures and the use of motion sensors.
+Exterior lighting shall be limited to security lighting on the community center restrooms, bridge, playground, and parking area.
+All exterior lighting shall be shielded and directed to the ground.
+All exterior lighting shall not be directed towards the sky, a structure wall, or towards the property boundary.